 Our named executive officers are eligible to participate in the Management Incentive Compensation Plan (the "MIC Plan").
-Under the MIC Plan, the Committee approves an annual incentive cash bonus calculation for our named executive officers taking into account certain financial performance targets and the individual's strategic task accomplishments.
-Such bonuses, if any, are intended to reflect the Committee's belief that a significant portion of the annual compensation of each executive officer should be contingent upon the performance of the Company, as well as the individual contribution of each officer.
+Under the MIC Plan, the Compensation Committee approves calculation performance-based cash incentive opportunity for our named executive officers taking into account certain financial performance targets and as well as company-wide quality focused outcomes.
+Awards under the MIC Plan reflect the Compensation Committee's belief that a significant portion of the total annual compensation of each executive officer should be contingent upon the overall financial performance of the Company as well as the attainment corporate initiatives relating to student outcomes and shareholder value.
+The 2012 performance measure under the MIC Plan, including their relative weightings are as follows: